Montreal Bathroom Renovation Cost Guide - June 2026 Prices

 What Affects the Cost?

-Figuring out why one bathroom costs double another comes down to what is happening behind the drywall.
+Figuring out why one bathroom costs $15k and the next costs $40k usually comes down to what's happening behind the drywall.
 In Montreal, the age of our housing stock is a massive factor.
-If you live in an older building in Rosemont, you are likely dealing with lath-and-plaster walls and ancient cast-iron pipes.
-Opening those walls often reveals "surprises" that a contractor can't see during the initial walkthrough.
+If you live in a greystone or an older building in Rosemont, your contractor is almost certainly going to find "surprises."

 How Much Does Bathroom Renovation Cost in Montreal?